shakacode/bootstrap-loader/README.md

 Default: `disabled`

 This gets loaded after bootstrap variables is loaded.
 Thus, you may customize Bootstrap variables based on the values established in the Bootstrap [`_variables.scss`](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss) file.
+Note, if `bootstrap` did not have derived values, it would not be necessary to have two config files for customizing bootstrap values.

+If you want your bootstrap override value to apply to derived variable values, then place your customizations in `preBootstrapCustomizations`.
+If you want to be sure your changes don't affect other derived values, place the changes in bootstrapCustomizations.

+If you are not sure, you can probably simply use `preBootstrapCustomizations` and, if you have issues, see [`_variables.scss`](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss) for derived values.

 ```yaml
 bootstrapCustomizations: ./path/to/bootstrap/customizations.scss